Cricle/Catga/examples/README.md

 ## OrderSystem

-A comprehensive example showcasing all Catga features in a simple order management system.
+A comprehensive example showcasing all Catga features in a production-ready order management system.

 **Location**: `OrderSystem/`